AMReX-Codes/amrex-tutorials/Docs/source/Demo_Tutorial.rst

 The MultiFab Data Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :code:`MultiFab` is a data structure that can be distributed among parallel processes.
-In this Heat Equation example we use MultiFabs to hold the current and previous values of :math:`\phi` as defined `here`_.
+A :code:`MultiFab` is a data structure that AMReX can distribute among parallel processes.
+In this Heat Equation example we use two MultiFabs to hold the current and previous values of :math:`\phi` as defined `here`_.

 .. _`here` : https://amrex-codes.github.io/amrex/docs_html/GettingStarted.html#example-heat-equation-solver

-The declare the first  MultiFab for previous values of phi we use:
+The declare the first  MultiFab for previous values of :math:`\phi` we use:

 .. code-block::

   amrex::MultiFab phi_old(ba, dm, Ncomp, Nghost);

-Here :code:`ba` represents a `BoxArray`_ that stores a collection of boxes on a single level of mesh refinement. :code:`dm` is a `DistributionMapping`_ that describes how to distribute processing across multiple cores and threads.
+Here :code:`ba` is a `BoxArray`_ that stores a collection of boxes on a single level of mesh refinement. :code:`dm` is a `DistributionMapping`_ that describes how to distribute processing across multiple cpus and threads.
-:code:`Ncomp` is the number of quantities of interest --in this case, 1 for the scalar :math:`\phi`.
-The value for :code:`Nghost` tells AMReX to how many `ghost cells`_ to create outside the box's valid region.
+:code:`Ncomp` is the number of values stored for each cell of the mesh --in this case, 1 for the scalar :math:`\phi`.
+The value for :code:`Nghost` tells AMReX
+how many `ghost cells`_ to create outside the box's valid region.

 .. _`BoxArray`: https://amrex-codes.github.io/amrex/docs_html/Basics.html#boxarray